natasha-sutd/STV_Group2_Forza/README.md

 5. **SYNTACTIC** — `"syntax error"`, `AddrFormatError`, or `"syntactic"` keyword
 6. **FUNCTIONAL** — `"functional"` or `FunctionalBug` keyword
 7. **BOUNDARY** — `"boundary"` or `BoundaryBug` keyword
-8. **BONUS** — `"bonus"` keyword, or any YAML-defined `bug_keywords` match (catches untracked exceptions)
+8. **BONUS** — `"bonus"` keyword, or any YAML-defined `bug_keywords` match
 9. **RELIABILITY** — non-zero exit code with no structured output; also triggered by `ReliabilityBug` keyword
 10. **MISMATCH** — differential oracle: normalised buggy output diverges from reference output. is detected by comparing buggy output and reference output

 Bug deduplication uses a 16-char MD5 hash of a`(bug_type, exception_class, line_number)` tuple.
 Excluding the exception message text ensures that the same underlying bug triggered by many different inputs is counted as a single unique bug.

-Our rule-based bug detection uses keyword and pattern matching to identify bugs in the target's output.
+Bug Oracle's rule-based bug detection uses keyword and pattern matching to identify bugs in the target's output.
 It detects three things, exception types like ValueError, crash signals, and custom bug markers like FunctionalBug that are defined in the YAML config.
 To do this, it extracts two key pieces of information.
 First, the exception class using the EXC CLASS RE regex, which matches anything that looks like a Python exception name.
 Second, the line number from the traceback using TRACEBACK LINE RE, which takes the last 3 stack frames to give a more precise location of where the bug occurred.
 These two pieces together form the bug key, which is used to deduplicate bugs so we don't count the same crash twice.

 ### 5. Coverage Tracker (`coverage_tracker.py`)

-The `CoverageTracker` serves as the single point of truth for all novelty decisions in the fuzzing loop.
-Operating on the text outputs (stdout and stderr) captured from the target subprocess, the tracker evaluates execution results and emits a `new_path_found` boolean.
-This feedback directly drives the fuzzer's adaptive mutation: if true, the input is saved to the corpus and the mutation strategy that produced it receives an energy boost.
+The coverage tracker determines whether a generated input is interesting enough to be added to the corpus for future mutation.
+This is a core part of the feedback loop in the fuzzer, because it allows the system to retain inputs that reveal previously unseen behaviour and to discard those that do not contribute anything new.
+In this project, the tracker acts as the single decision point for novelty detection after execution and bug classification.

 Controlled by the `tracking_mode` flag in the YAML config, the tracker operates in one of two fundamental modes:

-* **`code_execution` mode:** Used when source-level instrumentation is available (e.g., the whitebox `json_decoder` target).
-  * It extracts real statement, branch, and function coverage percentages from Python's `coverage` module.
-  * These percentages are safely isolated from standard output using a tab-separated `\t<cov_lines>` sentinel protocol.
-  * Novelty is determined via a monotone threshold (checking if the new statement percentage strictly exceeds the highest seen so far) alongside an AFL-style frequency bucket progression.
-  * *Greybox Fallback:* If the buggy binary lacks instrumentation but a reference binary has it, this mode can dynamically route to read the reference binary's stdout as a semantic proxy for coverage.

-* **`behavioral` mode:** Used for blackbox compiled binaries (like `ipv4_parser`, `ipv6_parser`, and `cidrize`) where true code coverage is inaccessible.
-  * It relies on a "behavioral proxy" metric, determining novelty by hashing a computed output signature fingerprint.
-  * This fingerprint abstracts raw text into a canonical string containing the exit code bucket and the behavioral class of the stdout/stderr messages.
-  * This abstraction (e.g., classifying specific IP addresses into a generic `output:bracketed` class) focuses the fuzzer on distinct structural paths while preventing the corpus from exploding with semantically equivalent inputs.

-**State & Persistence**
-Internally, the tracker maintains a simulated 64 KB AFL-style bitmap to compute standard metrics like map density and count coverage.
-To ensure no data is lost, it persists findings redundantly: appending metrics to a local CSV every iteration, saving periodic bitmap snapshots, and asynchronously uploading telemetry to Firebase Firestore.
+The tracker supports three operational modes.
+- For whitebox targets, where Python source-level instrumentation is possible, the tracker uses real execution coverage derived from the Python coverage framework.
+- For greybox targets, where the buggy binary itself does not expose coverage but a reference implementation does, the tracker uses the reference program’s coverage output as an approximation of structural novelty.
+- For blackbox targets, where neither the buggy program nor the reference implementation yields usable execution coverage, the tracker falls back to a behavioural model in which novelty is inferred from distinct output signatures or bug classifications.

+For instrumented runs, the tracker uses an AFL-style 64 KB bitmap and hashes coverage identifiers into bitmap slots so that familiar metrics such as map density and count coverage can be displayed.
+In whitebox mode, coverage information is appended to program output using the `\t<cov_lines>` sentinel, allowing the tracker to separate actual coverage data from normal program output before parsing it.
+This makes the coverage pipeline more reliable and prevents accidental misinterpretation of ordinary output text as coverage information.

+Novelty is determined mainly in two ways.
+First, the tracker checks whether the current execution produces a higher statement coverage percentage than any previous run.
+Second, it checks whether a coverage key has entered a new bucket that has not been observed before.
+In behavioural mode, novelty instead depends on whether a new output signature or bug key has appeared.
+The result of this decision is returned as `new_path_found`, which then drives corpus growth, seed energy updates, and mutation strategy boosting.

 ### 6. Bug Logger (`bug_logger.py`)

+Bug Logger records every fuzzing execution result.
+It tracks all runs in a CSV for the full history.
 Each fuzzing session creates a `FuzzLogger` with a timestamped `run_id`.
 It writes to three files:
 - `results/<target>_bugs.csv` — flat deduplicated bug log appended across all runs
 - `results/<target>/<run_id>/all_runs.csv` — one row per iteration (for throughput analysis)